EduardoZepeda/coffee-bytes-hugo/content/posts/go-structs-herencia-polimorfismo-y-encapsulacion/index.en.md

 // Area 8
 ```

-Surely if you come from other languages you will find Go syntax quite capricious, but I am sure you will be mastering it in a very short time, if I did it for you it will be a piece of cake.
+Surely if you come from other languages you will find Go syntax quite capricious, but I am sure you will be mastering it in a very short time, besides it's a low cost to pay for such simple and predictable code, any average Joe with the aid of AI can create Go code, I mean even I can.